-John Armstrong is the Director of Off-Campus and Commuter Student Services at the University of Connecticut.
+John Armstrong serves as the Associate Dean of Students and the Director of Off-Campus and Commuter Student Services at the University of Connecticut.
 In this role, John serves as a University liaison with the Connecticut State Police, property managers, faith leaders, citizens and town officials.
 He is a member of the Town-University Relations Committee as well as the International Town and Gown Association.

 John has a Bachelors of Science in Human Development and Family Studies from the University of Maine and a Masters of Education from Springfield College.
 During his tenure at UConn, John has held leadership roles in Residential Life, Facilities Management and Community Standards.
 Armstrong is a member of UConn’s Veteran’s Advisory Council and has been a long standing instructor for the First Year Experience class (FYE).
 Before entering higher education, John served proudly as a soldier in the United States Army.